GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-08-13-col-meeting.md

 organized at [Species File Group][sfg] at Champaign/Urbana.
 Concerning Global Names it was a very productive meeting.
 It was great to understand the current state of Catalogue of Life, to see that CoL is not loosing momentum inspite of financial problems of biodiversity informatics in general.
-There were definitely interest in creating more bridges between various projects.
+There was definitely interest in creating more bridges between various projects.

 Yuri Roskov did present a 'pilot' project of cooperation between Encyclopeia of